 - Have you ever hit someone or thrown something in response to uncontrolled anger?

-Anger can be caused by a litany of things outside your control.
+Anger can be caused by a litany of things outside of your control.
 For some people, anger can even be genetic.
-But more often than not, it is exacerbated by the environment.
-Regardless, do not lose hope.
-The way you deal with anger and/or respond to your anger makes all the difference.
-What causes your anger?
-Can you identify your anger symptoms?
+But it is often exacerbated by the environment.

 The causes of anger can come from a wide range of things.
 Maybe it is a scratch on your car, a friend canceling plans at the last minute, financial issues, family strife, a personal loss, heartbreak, or a traumatic event.

-Even anger is a natural response to hormonal shifts.
-Many women experience menopause and anger in otherwise uncharacteristic ways.
-Hormonal imbalance in both men and women is a frequent culprit of issues related to anger.
+Anger can even be a natural response to hormonal shifts.
+For example, many people may experience anger during menopause in otherwise uncharacteristic ways.
+Hormonal imbalance in both men and women can be a frequent culprit of issues related to anger.

 Perhaps you know the feeling.
-Your jaw may tighten, the stomach might ache, maybe you get hot or feel your blood pressure rise rapidly.
+Your jaw may tighten, your stomach might ache, and maybe you get hot or feel your blood pressure rise rapidly.
 Anger is a normal emotion that we can easily recall.
 But the bodily response to anger symptoms can feel frightening or stressful.
-Depending on the intensity of the anger, the buildup of tension with issues related to anger symptoms can be overwhelming.
+Depending on the intensity of the anger, the buildup of tension can be overwhelming.

 Issues that are anger-based can lead directly to health risks.
-The brain and the heart are acutely in tune so that cardiovascular problems can appear in those experiencing anger problems.
-Stress is hard on the body, and especially long-term chronic anger can manifest itself in many harmful ways.
-A study published in 2010 pointed out that some health risks of anger include:
+Cardiovascular problems can appear in those experiencing anger problems.
+Stress can be hard on the body, and especially long-term chronic anger can manifest itself in many harmful ways.
+A study published in 2010 pointed out that some health risks of anger can include:

 - Coronary Heart Disease (CHD)